Restoring a Scout II: A Step-by-Step Guide

 Step 5: Reassembly and Restoration of Interiors

-Reassemble the Body: With the painting done, begin reassembling the body parts, including doors, hood, and trim pieces.
+Reassemble the Body: With the painting done, my body work guys began reassembling the body parts, including doors, hood, and trim pieces.
+They removed all the parts except the rear quarter panels and primed them inside and out.

 Interior Restoration: Reupholster the seats and replace the carpeting.
 You can keep the original color scheme or update it to something contemporary.